Frequently Asked Questions

 and wantonly, remember slugs and snails hunt by smell so you risk

-attracting more of a problem than you need to solve.
+attracting more of a problem than you need to solve if you do scatter.

-- Keep your pellets dry by putting a teaspoonful
+- Keep your pellets dry by putting a a few

 of pellets in a jar (on its side) hidden among the foliage.
 This

-keeps the pellets effective for longer and any slugs in the vicinity
+keeps the pellets effective for longer and any snails in the vicinity

 Using nematodes to combat the slugs, and pellets to combat